adam3smith/workshops/Presentations/framework-translators.md

 * Some web translators, like those for many libraries, call on an import translators (e.g. MARC) - we won't learn about those.
 * Other web translators "scrape" data from the page - that is what we will do now

-# (I know it's just past Halloween but:) This isn't going to be scary!
+# (I know last week was Halloween but:) This isn't going to be scary!
 * You cannot break Zotero by fiddling with translators - you can always "reset" from the advanced panel of the preferences
 * About 2 years ago, Eric Hetzner of the UC libraries developed a "framework" for wrting translators --> now you don't need any javascript.
 Just Xpaths and regular expressions.
 And those are easy!